5 fun ways to improve YOUR Spanish this summer

 Is a plane trip or a road trip in your calendar?
 On the road or in your backyard, a podcast can be fun, quick entertainment or information.
 And it can help you improve your Spanish at the same time!

 Some podcasts specifically aim to help you improve your Spanish.
 Our picks in that category include Hoy hablamos and Charlas hispanas (both with free episodes and premium version).
 You can also take a listen to Doorways to Mexico, or try Coffee Break Spanish.
-Also check out Duolingo’s brilliantly produced language-learning podcast with native speakers interwoven with an English-speaking host for context.
+Another fantastic podcast is the Intermediate Spanish Podcast by the Spanish Language Coach.
+This podcast is perfect for those who already have a good Spanish vocabulary background but are looking for ways to up their game a bit.

 If your Spanish is already pretty good, we have to mention the growing number of offerings in Spanish from NPR.
 Of particular note is the top-notch Radio Ambulante.
 Among recent episodes, El niño millón is a fascinating story.
 Farther back, the two-part Doctor: ¿Esto es normal? is a pair of absolutely riveting episodes.
 Other podcasts along those lines include El hilo, a storified summary of important headlines, and of course, TED en español.